Canadianbassist28/DeepPath/README.md

  obstacles.

 ---
-In the world of autonomous vehicles, obstacle navigation if one of the most challenging aspect.
+In the world of autonomous vehicles, obstacle navigation is one of the most challenging aspects.
 After the obstacle is detected in relation to the vehicle, a path needs to be generated in order to navigate that situation.
 Most systems rely on pre-generated paths that are fitted around the obstacle(s) it is facing, using a very algorithmic approach, and this can work very well in ideal scenarios.